-Social Sciences 212
+Social Sciences 213

-The Linguistics Program at the University of Montana awards a 36-credit-hour Master of Arts degree with thesis and non-thesis options.
+The Linguistics Program at the University of Montana awards a Master of Arts degree with thesis and non-thesis options.
 The small size of the Program allows for a great deal of individualized attention.
-Recent graduates have been admitted to prestigious Ph.D. programs and have also gone on to teaching and other careers.
+Our graduates have been admitted to prestigious Ph.D. programs and have also gone on to teaching and other careers.

 The Linguistics MA Program at the University of Montana is part of the Western Regional Graduate Program (WRGP) of the Western Interstate Commission for Higher Education (WICHE).
 This Program permits legal residents of member states* to qualify for Montana-resident tuition upon being admitted to the Linguistics MA Program at the University of Montana.
 To be considered for this Program, applicants must self-identity as WICHE residents upon admission to the MA Program.
 Interested students will need to provide proof of residency (e.g., a driver's license) to the Graduate School before registering for courses.
 For additional information, please contact the Linguistic Program Director.